 Yellowstone National Park

 Materials collected and created by Clyde Max Bauer during his life.
-Includes autobiographal materials, books, maps and personal papers, and is largely related to his career as a ranger at Yellowstone National Park.
-Dated 1908 to 1968.
+Includes autobiographical materials, books, a Shriner Children's Hospital contributor certificate, maps, particularly on the Wind River Basin in Wyoming, photographs of Glacier National Park, Masonic hats, and personal papers, and is largely related to his career as a ranger at Yellowstone National Park.
+Dated approximately 1896 to 1968.

 Contains business records of the Cody-Sylvan Pass Motor Company, including profit and loss statements as well as correspondence regarding trips in automobiles through Yellowstone.
 Materials date from between 1915 and 1916.